 Phil says keeping the budget in mind is key.
 It’s important not to overthink picking out finishes and remember what the property will be used for.
 If the ADU will be a short-term rental, then not every finish needs to or should be high-end.
 IKEA cabinets are easy to replace if damaged, and Luxury Vinyl Plank (LVP) floor both looks nice and is budget-friendly.

-Connect with Phil
+Connect with Phil to Build an ADU

 If you want to learn more about the services Prenvalley Builders provides, visit their website.
 They do larger projects, such as kitchen remodels, second floor additions, garages, and master suite additions.
 Fill out the Contact Us card on their website and they will be in touch.

 Connect with Us